 The operator of the GameController sits at a PC outside the playing area.
 He or she will signal any change in the game state to the robots via the wireless as they are announced by the head referee.
+Please note that for the kick-off, the moment of whistling is determining, not the verbal announcement of the head referee.
 He or she will also inform the assistant referees when a timed penalty is over and a robot has to be placed back on the field.
 He or she should announce to the head referee when the ball is in play on kick-off (if this occurs because 10 seconds have elapsed in the playing state) by stating "Ball in Play".
 The operator is also responsible for keeping the time of each half, i. e., he or she stops the clock after a goal or game stuck, and continues it at the kick-off.
 The operator should count aloud the remaining seconds in a half once the time remaining is 5 seconds or less.